pepopowitz/working-effectively-with-pull-requests/src/index.md

 when a PR contains different types of work that require different mindets to review, it's more likely to draw the LGTM response, which usually means "there were too many things going on and I didn't totally get it all, but I inherently trust you."

 1 - api vs front-end, etc
+2 - infra invites more thorough review of concepts; implementation is more "are you following the existing patterns."
-2 - includes the "walking skeleton" approach, where you start with a PR that just puts the infrastructure in place so that different parts _can_ function together...then implementing each of the functions into the skeleton.
+  - includes the "walking skeleton" approach, where you start with a PR that just puts the infrastructure in place so that different parts _can_ function together...then implementing each of the functions into the skeleton.
 3 - routine work that follows existing patterns usually gets "hey you missed this" type of feedback; novel work that takes thoughtful consideration of approaches invites more theoretical feedback.

 Ideally you can do this with separate PRs.